hoangduytran/blender-manual/manual/addons/rigging/rigify/metarigs.rst

    It is usually copied to deform bones, FK controls, and in other cases where the sub-rig doesn't have a reason to completely override them.
 Bendy Bone Settings (Edit Mode)
-   Consist of the segment count, Mapping Mode, Ease In/Out, Roll In/Out, Curve In/Out and Scale In/Out.
+   Consist of the segment count, Vertex Mapping Mode, Ease In/Out, Roll In/Out, Curve In/Out and Scale In/Out.

    The segment count is often overridden via a sub-rig option, but other settings are usually copied to deform bones as is.